-Conflicts of Interest and Power Relationships
+Chapter 2 Conflicts of Interest and Power Relationships

-"Dual roles of researchers and their associated obligations (e.g., acting as both a researcher and a therapist, health care provider, caregiver, teacher, advisor, consultant, supervisor, student or employer) may create conflicts, undue influences, power imbalances or coercion that could affect relationships with others and affect decision-making procedures (e.g., consent of participants).
+"Dual roles of researchers and their associated obligations (e.g., acting as both a researcher and a therapist, health care provider, caregiver, teacher, advisor, consultant, supervisor, student or employer) may create conflicts undue influences, power imbalances or coercion that could affect relationships with other and affect decision-making procedures (e.g., consent of participants).
 Article 3.2(e) reminds researchers of relevant ethical duties that govern real, potential or perceived conflicts of interest as they relate to the consent of participants.
 To preserve and not abuse the trust on which many professional relationships rest, researchers should be fully cognizant of conflicts of interest that may arise from their dual or multiple roles, their rights and responsibilities, and how they can manage the conflict.
 When acting in dual or multiple roles, the researcher shall disclose the nature of the conflict to the participant in the consent process" (TCPS2, Chapter 7, D. Researchers and Conflicts of Interest).

-When you are acting as both instructor and researcher, mitigate undue influence, coercion, or power imbalances by basing decisions first and foremost on your role as an Instructor (which sometimes may be at odds with your goals as a researcher) and by being sensitive to the inherent power differential between instructor and student.
+When you are acting as both instructor and researcher, mitigate undue influence, coercion, or power imbalances by basing decisions first and foremost on your role as instructor (which sometimes may be at odds with your goals as researcher), and by being sensitive to the inherent power differential between instructor and student.

-As you begin to design your study, describe your research plans to colleagues and former students, and invite them to help you identify blind spots you might have in terms of influence, coercion, or power imbalances, so that you can address them in your planning.
-For a list of discussion questions to facilitate the identification of blind spots, see Table 2 - Questions to Consider When Planning SoTL Research on page 16 of this Guide.

-Provide student participants with information about contacting the university's REB with ethical questions or concerns.
+- As you begin to design your study, describe your research plans to colleagues and former students, and invite them to help you identify blind spots you might have in terms of influence, coercion, or power imbalances, so that you can address them in your planning. - Provide student participants with information about how to contact the university's REB with ethical questions or concerns.